googlefonts/VTT-Deficiencies/README.md

 The following notes are intended to open up discussion among the wider type community as well as to serve as pointers for any future open source development work on the VTT Autohinter.
 The areas discussed below regarding hinting variable fonts, are where I spend the most time, both refining the code and checking for consistent and reliable code output.
 The eventual goal is to achieve a greater level of consistency, global support for scripts other than Latin, as well as correctness and confidence in the Autohinter code output, resulting in less time spent making manual adjustments.
 The notes are broken out into a few rough categories.

-**1. Existing bugs or unexpected behaviours while using VTT 6.35, and suggested ideas for improvements**
+**1. VTT 6.35 bugs and unexpected behaviours.
+Suggested ideas for improvements**

 **2. Ideas, and code for future hinting of Variable fonts**